xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

 layout: article_with_sidebar
 updated_at: '2017-10-31 16:46 +0400'
 identifier: ref_q4dUBnZT
-title: Configuring the connection in the X-Payments back end
+title: Configuring the Connection in the X-Payments Back End
 order: 120
 published: true
 ---